Elizabeth Smoots, MD

 skin cancer.
 It is also one of the leading causes of cancer deaths in women.

-The ACS recommends the following screening tests for breast cancer:
+The ACS recommends mammogram screenings for breast cancer.
+Mammograms

 Thanks to widespread screening with